wanamelon/prototype_monorepo/roller/dev_notes.md

 Then add a store
 Then the rest of the items

+# Making a clearer item system design

+Now we have real problems to solve!
+- If I want to tune an ability, I have to jump across some combo of 5 classes.
+Cognitive load
+- We're writing a bunch of same boilerplate for similar abilities (i.e. on a timer)
+- Anything requiring data about both player + grid means we need to add signals/method calls between those
+- Cross-item interactions will necessitate some hacks
+- Implementations are hardcoded right alongside game board/player ball class
+  - This is a bit wishy-washy, but feels wrong
+- Player / TileObject config is also ehh...

+Putting it more concretely - the point of this is that we can add novel and deep mechanics For the end user.
+That's it!
+They don't care about spaghetti.
+- We need something flexible to add new mechanics
+- And to be EASY TO TUNE - lot of iteration may be needed, not just stats but which trigger/actions
+- Clear code reduce chance of bugs.
+Functional core imperative shell is actually awesome

+I still believe in the original conditions/actions framework, we just generalize this.
+Input state: Board, PlayerBall, Item
+Output:

+[ ]
+[ ] Basic framework for status effects (dedupe)

 # Crop idea (bankrolled bazillionaire)

 [ ] Ball: damage numbers
+[ ] Bug fix: stuck between colliders at high speeds
+[ ] Items: coin level up time is decreased
+[ ] Items: higher base spawn level of coins
+[ ] Items: temporarily do ZERO damage
-[ ] Items: Future: Mark price equal to adjacent items on spawn.
+[ ] Items: the lower your stamina, the higher your speed [ ] Items: when killing a coin, may level up the lowest value coin = highest value [ ] Items: Future: Mark price equal to adjacent items on spawn.
 Make 10x Delta value on expire [ ] Items: PiggyBank.
 Every hit on adjacent adds its value to the bank, has interest.
 Boom after 10 hits [ ] Items: Combo - hit N ascending count values in row gives value = N x last (each time)